-The school has an active parent organization, which sponsors several family events throughout the year.
-They meet on a regular basis to develop support for students and staff.
-The parent organization serves as a conduit for improvement of the schoolwide plan to support academics.
-Other activities offered for parents to become involved in are: orientation, field trips, family nights, Camp Kindergarten and various sports and extracurricular activities including academic teams and robotics events.
-Parents are provided the option to participate in school events and offered opportunities to volunteer.
+The school has an active PTO.
+The parent organization sponsors several family events throughout the year.
+They meet on a monthly basis to develop supports for students and staff.
+The parent organization serves as the conduit for improvement of the schoolwide plan to support academics.
+Other activities offered for parents to become involved are: orientation, field trips, family nights, Camp Kindergarten, Kindergarten Round-up, Grandparents' Day program, Veterans' Day program, parent volunteer program, and various sports and extracurricular activities including an academic team, and robotics events.
+Parents are offered opportunities to volunteer.